Written by a volunteer ... a voice of CGR

-ATHENS— My time last year volunteering with CGR in Greece was eye-opening in more ways than one.
-There was of course the usual culture shock one experiences when going on trips like these.
-You’ve probably heard a number of stories from family or friends that have gone on similar trips.
-At first almost everything was a contrast to what I was used to.
+Athens — My time volunteering with CGR in Greece was eye-opening in more ways than one.
+There was of course the usual culture shock one experiences when going on similar trips like these.
+You've probably heard a number of stories from family or friends that have gone on similar trips.
+At first, almost everything was a contrast to what I was used to.
 Where I was used to seeing wealth, I saw poverty.
 Where I was used to seeing peace, I saw turmoil.
 And where I was used to seeing home, I saw squatting.
-As my time in Greece continued what was seemed black and white became more grey as a father hugged his daughter or a family turned an old building into a home.
+As my time in Greece continued, what seemed black and white became more grey as a father hugged his daughter or a family turned an old building into a home.

-As refugees have fled Syria, Afghanistan, and many other war torn areas they came through Turkey and into Greece as a launching pad to Europe.
-On March 9th, 2016 Macedonia closed their borders along with other Balkan countries effectively putting a plug on Greece.
-While stuck in Greece, refugees have been forced to either stay, leave via government applications, or be smuggled out.
-I met both types of refugees and I met them in their homes.
+As refugees have fled, Syria, Afghanistan, and many other war torn areas came through Turkey and into Greece as a launching pad to Europe.
+On March 9th, 2016, Macedonia closed their borders along with other Balkan countries effectively putting a plug on Greece.
+While stuck in Greece, refugees have been forced to either stay or leave via government applications, or be smuggled out.
+I met both types of refugees, and I met them in their homes.

-The first group we met were in the worst conditions.
+The first group we met in the worst conditions.
 Families found themselves squatting in an old abandoned school complex, with sometimes as many as 14 people sleeping in one small room.
-Schools in Europe look more like apartments than the usual low-rise high schools and elementary schools one finds in North America.
-They look like a hollowed out apartment building with a court yard in the centre for recess.
-It was now a temporary home for many desperate individuals.
-Classrooms were now bedrooms, other rooms were kept as classrooms and used to teach kids English and Greek or were used as a doctor’s office.
-What surprised me was the variety of people living their, it was not just Syrians there were Syrians, Palestinians, Iraqis, Afghani, and more.
-I did not know any Farsi at the time and I only knew a little Arabic so I really wasn’t sure whether parents from different areas would spend time together or not.
+Schools in Europe look like apartments rather than the usual low-rise schools found in North America.
+They look like hollowed out apartment buildings with a courtyard in the centre for recess.
+They were turned into temporary home for many desperate individuals.
+Classrooms were now bedrooms and other rooms were used to teach kids English and Greek or were used as a doctor's office.
+What surprised me was the variety of people living there.
+It was not just Syrians but Palestinians, Iraqis, Afghani, and more.
+I only knew a little Arabic so I really wasn't sure whether parents from different areas spend time together or not.
 However, the kids definitely did.
-While talking to them I realized that most of these children knew at least 4 languages—speaking English, Greek, Arabic, and Farsi, they could help the community communicate with each other and the world outside.
-Unfortunately, compared to the other areas I visited it seemed like those living in the worst conditions were also the farthest from being able to leave.
+While talking to them, I realized most of these children knew at least 4 languages — speaking English , Greek, Arabic, and Farsi.
+They could help communities communicate with each other and the world outside.
+Unfortunately, compared to the other areas I visited, it seemed like those living in the worst conditions were also the farthest from being able to leave.